michaelwangcode/react-dropdown-navbar/README.md

 This React project displays a dropdown menu

-It is from the [React Navbar Dropdown Menu Responsive Tutorial] by Brian Design.
+It is from the [React Navbar Dropdown Menu Responsive Tutorial](https://www.youtube.com/watch?v=T2MhVxJxsL0) by Brian Design.

-Time: 30:00
+Time: 44:00